hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 For the HTML too, it will be similar:
 * We'll have a button for deleting the Event, and a label to show the ID of the Event.
-* We'll also user the *form.updated = true* line to close the Snippet and re-draw the list.
+* We'll also use the *form.updated = true* line to close the Snippet and re-draw the list.

 ![](img/WeekEvents/24.png)